py-pdf/fpdf2/docs/Templates.md

     * _optional_
     * default: "helvetica"
 * __size__: the size property of the element (float value)
-    * for text, the font size in points
+    * for text, the font size (in points!)
-    * for line and rect, the line width in points
+    * for line and rect, the line width
-    * for the barcode types, the width of one bar in mm.
+    * for the barcode types, the width of one bar
     * _optional_
-    * default: 10 for text, 2 mm for 'BC', 1.5 mm for 'C39'
+    * default: 10 for text, 2 for 'BC', 1.5 for 'C39'
 * __bold, italic, underline__: text style properties
     * in elements dict, enabled with True or equivalent value
     * in csv, only int values, 0 as false, non-0 as true